userlocalhost/trema-satellite/README.md

 ** This processing will be dropped in near future. **

-TSat stores some statistics data in the database using MySQL.
+T-Sat stores some statistics data in the database using MySQL.
 Now, you have to create a database using 'sql/init.sql' like following.

     $ mysql -uuser -ppassword < sql/init.sql